anthonymashford/anthonymashford.github.io/_posts/2024-06-17-ANF-Large-Volumes.md

 ## Summary

 Azure NetApp Files’ Large Volumes feature enables the creation of volumes from 50 TiB to 500 TiB, catering to workloads that demand larger storage with a single namespace.
-The service now includes cross-zone and cross-region replication, offering enhanced data protection and availability for critical workloads, and large file content repositories, ensuring business continuity and data integrity across various scenarios.
+The service now includes cross-zone and cross-region replication, offering enhanced data protection and availability for **critical workloads**, and large file content repositories, ensuring business continuity and data integrity across various scenarios.

 To allow you to keep up to date with service enhancements and feature updates, checkout the [What's new in Azure NetApp Files](https://learn.microsoft.com/en-us/azure/azure-netapp-files/whats-new) page for more updates on the service.